-Lighting on the site would remain similar to present conditions.
-The batting cage may be used until 10 p.m. and there would be an increase in light when in use during after school hours.
+Lighting on the site would consist of interior lighting for the batting cage and exterior building perimeter\area lighting.
+The batting cage may be used until 9:00 p.m. and there would be an increase in light when in use during after school hours.
 However, the batting cage would predominately be used during daylight hours and during daylight would not be visible from surrounding properties.
-The interior batting cage lighting will be designed to minimize off-site glare and minimize views of the light fixtures from offsite locations.